Hollywood Casino at Penn National Race Course: Casino

 The Hollywood Casino opened at Penn National on February 12, 2008.
 On July 13, 2010, table games began operation.
 As of July 2010, Hollywood Casino has over 2,480 slot machines and fifty-four tables.
 Table games include: fourteen Poker tables, Black Jack, Roulette, Craps, Pai-Gow Poker, Three and Four Card Poker, Mini-Baccarat, and Let-It-Ride.

 The Pennsylvania Gaming Control Board approved a sports betting license for the Hollywood Casino on October 3, 2018.

 On November 15, 2018, sports betting began at the Hollywood Casino with a two-day test; official sports betting began on November 17, 2018.
 This casino then became the first casino in Pennsylvania to offer sports betting.

 On July 15, 2019, the Hollywood Casino conducted a soft launch for online gambling, with the full launch occurring on July 18, 2019 after a testing period.
 Online gambling offered by Hollywood Casino consists of slot machines and table games, with online poker to launch at a later date.

-In the summer of 2020, the Pennsylvania Department of Health and the Pennsylvania Gaming Control Board ruled that smoking was banned in the casino, eensuring smoke-free gaming; however, there are two covered places in front of the casino where smoking is still permitted.
+In the summer of 2020, the Pennsylvania Department of Health and the Pennsylvania Gaming Control Board ruled that smoking was banned in the casino, ensuring smoke-free gaming; however, there are two covered places in front of the casino where smoking is still permitted.

 Penn National Gaming also operates other casinos under the Hollywood Casino brand.